- providing course materials in the classroom;

-Electronic library resources, such as e-books and e-journals, can be shared on a password-protected course website or learning management system (e.g., Blackboard, Moodle, PAWS) or e-reserve that is accessible only by students registered in a USask course in accordance with the library licence attached to the resource.
+Electronic library resources, such as e-books and e-journals, can be shared on a password-protected course website or learning management system (e.g., Canvas, Moodle, PAWS) or e-reserve that is accessible only by students registered in a USask course in accordance with the library licence attached to the resource.
 Please visit our page on providing course materials through the University Library for information about finding library licence information and what the licence information means.

 Materials Found on the Internet

-It is not an infringement of copyright for a faculty member or instructor to post material available through the Internet (e.g., documents, images, videos, etc.) on a password-protected course website or learning management system (e.g., Blackboard, Moodle, PAWS) or e-reserve that is accessible only by students registered in a USask course, for the purposes of education or training, under the following conditions:
+It is not an infringement of copyright for a faculty member or instructor to post material available through the Internet (e.g., documents, images, videos, etc.) on a password-protected course website or learning management system (e.g., Canvas, Moodle, PAWS) or e-reserve that is accessible only by students registered in a USask course, for the purposes of education or training, under the following conditions: